guerrantif/handwritten_long_numbers_recognition/README.md

 * prepares the `MNIST` dataset into training, validation and test sets
 * trains the classifier by means of the `train_cnn()` function of the `CNN()` class

-For the training phase, several parameters can be choosen such as:
+For the training phase, several parameters can be chosen such as:
 * the splits proportions
 * the learning rate
 * the number of epochs